barispe/SeleniumCucumberStudy/README.md

 - Test scenario is at .\src\test\resources\com\automatedtest\sample
 - Java 8 JDK
 - Tests will run on Chrome with a fake UI on video conference by default
-- Thread.sleep has not been used therefor tests can run a bit fast to watch , wait utils  can be added between the steps to see scenario actions better.
+- Thread.sleep has not been used therefore tests can run a bit fast to watch , wait utils  can be added between the steps to see scenario actions better.